LaunchCoderGirlSTL/Data-Science-Assignments/README.md

 3. [Web Scraping in python](https://learn.datacamp.com/courses/web-scraping-with-python) Please just complete 1

 ### Notebook
-1. Create a markdown heading and explanation for each question in the APIs_hw.docx file under week 21.
+1. Create a python application to answer the questions in the APIs_hw.docx file under week 21.
-2. Put the code answer for each question under the markdown heading.
-3. Upload your completed notebook to github and submit the link to Canvas.
+2. Write any conceptual questions, clarifications, and notes in comments.
+Be sure to number appropriately.

 ### Optional Reading